iancleary/ubuntu-dev-playbook/README.md

 ### Existing Machine

-For a walkthrough of my process on existing machince, please visit
+For a walk through of my process on existing machine, please visit
 <https://ansible-desktop.iancleary.me/makefile>.

 ## New Machine Setup